1.0 OBJECT OF THE GAME

 NOTE: It is understood that the match is between the two players and teammates are not permitted to instruct unless called upon by the shooting player for a Rules Clarification or Time Out (see 8.6, Coaching Assistance).

 Marking the table in any way, which could provide a player with an advantage in executing a shot, is a foul, unless the mark is removed to the satisfaction of the opponent or referee prior to shooting.

 If/when a player shoots out of turn and it is brought to the attention of the offending shooter, the rightful player is to return to the table and continue without any penalties/fouls.
 It is the responsibility of both players to assume control of the table on their proper inning.

 8.1 Opponent Wins

 8.2 Three Consecutive Fouls

 If a shooter commits a foul three times in a row without making an intervening legal shot, the result is a loss of game.
-The three consecutive fouls must occur in one game; fouls do not carry over to next game.
-After the 2nd foul has been committed, the opponent must verbally warn the shooter that they have committed their 2nd foul and that a 3rd foul will result in a loss of game.
+The three consecutive fouls must occur in the same game.
+After the 2nd foul has been committed, the opponent must verbally warn the shooter that they have committed their 2nd foul.
+A 3rd foul will result in a loss of game.

 NOTE: If the shooter is not warned after the 2nd foul and commits a 3rd, it will not be a loss of game.
-Instead the opponent must again warn the shooter that the next foul committed will result in a loss of game.
+The opponent must again warn the shooter that the next foul committed will result in a loss of game.

 8.3 Conceding a Game